garyrob/section3/section3.md

 But what can you and I, who are not officeholders with the power to execute the actions mentioned above, do?

-## We can spread the word.
+**We can spread the word.**
 Everyone should be aware that we, as regular citizens, possess the power to influence this situation.
 If we don't act, then who will?
 If ballot-controlling officials believe voters are indifferent, how many will risk their professional standing to take a stand?

 It's our responsibility to raise our voices and initiate momentum.
 Only then can there be moral and, eventually, financial backing to ensure that Section 3 has tangible consequences in the real world.

-## Money is needed for lawsuits.
+**Money is needed for lawsuits.**
 We must identify avenues to secure funds for filing lawsuits should Mr. Trump be placed on the ballot despite potential ineligibility for another presidential term.

 Regardless of the initial lawsuit's outcome, appeals will likely ensue until at least one case reaches the Supreme Court.
 Such a process will incur significant legal expenses.
 Currently, we are unaware of any initiatives to raise funds for this purpose.

-## Money will need to be raised to defend against lawsuits.
+**Money will need to be raised to defend against lawsuits.**
 We can be sure that any decision by a public official to exclude Mr. Trump from a state ballot will result in lawsuits.
 Both the official and their decision will require legal defense, and one of these cases might make its way to the Supreme Court.

 A primary objective of this site is to monitor fundraising efforts related to this cause.
 As these initiatives emerge, we will provide information on where people can contribute.

+# Community
+There is a subreddit dedicated to discussion of all aspects of the Section 3 issue at https://www.reddit.com/r/section3/.

 # FAQ
 ## If Donald J. Trump is an insurrectionist, why didn't Jack Smith charge him with that crime?